DIG-Kaust/VolveSynthetic/README.md

 * **Data**: directory containing all the datasets that we have generated in .npz and/or binary format.
 * **Inversion**: directory containing a jupyter notebook to perform poststack inversion and save the velocity model used for modelling.
 * **Modelling**: directory containing Madagascar scripts for modelling.
+* **Processing**: directory containing Python notebooks for processing.
 * **Imaging**: directory containing Madagascar scripts for imaging.

-A visual description of how the various components is provided by the figure at the top of the README fine.
+A visual description of the various components is provided in the figure at the top of the README fine.

 ## Used software
 As part of this project, we have used 2 main pieces of software:
-* **Python**: used for visualization purposes as well as to create the sharp velocity model and processed seismic data.
+* **Python**: used for visualization purposes as well as to create the sharp velocity model and process seismic data (i.e., up/down sepatation and deconvolution).
 In both cases we rely on tools provided by the PyLops framework for inverse problems.
 * **Madagascar**: used for modelling and imaging.
 More specifically, we use a vector-acoustic (i.e., first-order staggered grid acoustic wave equation) FD modelling code for modelling, and a acoustic FD modelling code for imaging.